bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 Before running it, the tool must be configured to point to the database of the Bonita BPM Platform.

 To do so, after you have created the database and customized it so it works with Bonita BPM, modify the tool `database.properties` file:
-Set the right db vendor by commenting and uncommenting properties inside this file and change connection url, user credentials, database name and so on.
+Set the right db vendor and change connection url, user credentials, database name and so on.

 If you are using an Oracle or Microsoft SQL Server database, add the related JDBC driver in the `lib` folder.